adshafqat/ts-chrome-extension/README.md

 sudo service otelcol status
 journalctl | grep otelcol

 Solution to send data to Open tel.
 The prerequisist for this is that opentelemetry should be installed on the vm.
-The disadvatage of local opentel instance is that you can't run jaeger or zipkin instances becuase it says that ports are already used https://www.npmjs.com/package/@opentelemetry/exporter-trace-otlp-http
+The disadvatage of local opentel instance is that you can't run jaeger or zipkin instances becuase it says that ports are already used.
+To solve this runn jaeger on a differnt vm using docker and changer otelconfig and point to the jaeger instance.
+The otelconfig is copied in opentelagentconfig folder. https://www.npmjs.com/package/@opentelemetry/exporter-trace-otlp-http

+Local Jaeger setup (not used)
+sudo docker run -d --name jaeger \
+  -e COLLECTOR_ZIPKIN_HOST_PORT=:9411 \
+  -e COLLECTOR_OTLP_ENABLED=true \
+  -p 6831:6831/udp \
+  -p 6832:6832/udp \
+  -p 5778:5778 \
+  -p 16686:16686 \
+  -p 4317:4317 \
+  -p 4318:4318 \
+  -p 14250:14250 \
+  -p 14268:14268 \
+  -p 14269:14269 \
+  -p 9411:9411 \
+  jaegertracing/all-in-one:latest

 Helpful solution (Not used)
 https://stackoverflow.com/questions/63485673/how-to-correctly-use-opentelemetry-exporter-with-opentelemetry-collector-in-clie/63489195#63489195